 Most companies stay in this cycle because they have limited-to-no insight into their applications, services, and infrastructure Run Costs.
 Every time new software and capabilities are introduced, IT absorbs the unseen Run Costs into their P&L and they snowball year-over-year—limiting investment in change-the-business projects.

-Many of us have gotten used to running IT this way, but the discipline of Technology Business Management (TBM) gives us a framework to change the pattern and run our IT organizations like the businesses that they are.
+Many of us are accustomed to running IT this way, but the discipline of Technology Business Management (TBM) gives us a framework to change the pattern and run our IT organizations like the businesses that they are.
 There’s a way out of this vicious circle.

 Adopt Technology Business Management (TBM)